BrainAlive/barainalive-hackathon-solana/README.md

 ### Flow

 1. **Node License Creation**
-   - Users obtain a Basic Node License (NFT) through the BAAI FOCII Extension
+   - Users obtain a Basic Node License (NFT) through the BAAI FOCII Browser Extension
-   - Each license is uniquely identified and tracked on-chain
+   - Each license is uniquely identified and tracked on-chain (Solana)

 2. **Data Processing**
-   - Edge AI extracts features in the browser
+   - Edge AI extracts engagement features in the browser
-   - Data is encrypted and streamed to Lighthouse storage
+   - Data is encrypted and streamed to decentralized storage (Lighthouse)
    - Metadata is updated on the Node License NFT

 3. **Verification & Rewards**